klausbrunner/solarpos/README.md

                               option is given without a value.
       --format=<format>     Output format, one of HUMAN, CSV, JSON.
   -h, --help                Show this help message and exit.
-      --headers             Show headers in output (currently applies only to CSV).
+      --headers             Show headers in output (CSV only).
-      --show-inputs         Show all inputs in output.
+      --[no-]show-inputs    Show all inputs in output.
+Automatically enabled for coordinate ranges unless --no-show-inputs is
+                              used.
       --timezone=<timezone> Timezone as offset (e.g. +01:00) and/or zone id (e.
                               g.
 America/Los_Angeles).
 Overrides any timezone
                               info found in dateTime.